 Why are Starbucks cup sizes Tall, Grande, and Venti?

-Because Howard Schultz sought to mimic the ambience of Italian coffee shops in his own enterprises during a trip to Italy in 1983, Starbucks cup sizes have Italian names such as tall, grande, and venti.
+Because Howard Schultz sought to mimic the ambiance of Italian coffee shops in his enterprises during a trip to Italy in 1983.
+Starbucks cup sizes have Italian names such as tall, grande, and venti.

 We’ll have to delve into Starbucks’ history, its CEO’s fondness of Italian coffee shops, and the growing desire for larger coffee cups to learn more about why Starbucks’ most diminutive coffee is “tall.”